bachts/sc3020/README.md

 The environment information is incorporated in environment.yaml for Conda environments, and requirements.txt for pip venv.

-After loading and activating the environment, the project can be ran by running the file project.py in your preferred IDE, or in CLI: \n python3 project.py
+After loading and activating the environment, the project can be ran by running the file project.py in your preferred IDE, or in CLI: python3 project.py

 The instruction and overview about the algorithm and the GUI can be found in the project.